Duncan Hines

-Early life
+Early life, family and education

 Hines was born in Bowling Green, Kentucky, the son of a former Confederate soldier.
-His mother died when he was four, and he was raised by his grandmother.
-Hines attended Bowling Green Business University, which later merged with what is now Western Kentucky University, and worked in the American West for Wells Fargo and other companies before settling in Chicago.
+His mother died when he was four years old, and he was raised by his grandmother.

+Hines attended Bowling Green Business University, which later merged with what is now Western Kentucky University.
+He worked in the American West for Wells Fargo and other companies before settling in Chicago, Illinois.

 Writing career

 Hines worked as a traveling salesman for a Chicago printer, and he had eaten many meals on the road across the United States by 1935 when he was 55.
 At this time, there was no American interstate highway system and only a few chain restaurants, except in large populated areas.
 Therefore, travelers depended on local restaurants.

 Hines and his wife Florence began assembling a list for friends of several hundred good restaurants around the country.
+The list became popular and he began selling the paperback book Adventures in Good Eating (1935), highlighting restaurants and their featured dishes that Hines had personally enjoyed in locations across the United States.

+One such listing in the 1939 edition read:

 The book proved so successful that Hines added another which recommended lodging.

 In the late 1940s and early 1950s, Hines wrote the newspaper food column Adventures in Good Eating at Home, which appeared in newspapers across the US three times a week on Sunday, Tuesday, and Thursday.
 The column featured restaurant recipes adapted for home cooks that he had collected during his nationwide travels.